Monthly Archives: May 2012

 I’ve been teaching now for about fifteen years.
 I have two kids myself, but the best birth story I know is the one I saw in my own second grade classroom a few years back.

 When I was a kid, I loved show-and-tell.
 So I always have a few sessions with my students.
 It helps them get over shyness and usually, show-and-tell is pretty tame.
+Kids bring in pet turtles, model airplanes, pictures of fish they catch, stuff like that.
+And I never, ever place any boundaries or limitations on them.
+If they want to lug it in to school and talk about it, they’re welcome.

 Norway is a beautiful country, especially when its warm and the sun shines.
 Unfortunately, thats not too often.
 I live on the Southwest coast where we mostly get rain, wind and arthritis.
 The locals here will always joke around and say, “Last year we had summer on a Wednesday,” or “We can’t complain, last year we had two whole weeks of summer.”
 Everyone laughs, because what else can they do?